 By: RJ Kraft and Tyler Deering

-As the series embarks on an off week, we look back at the team's notable moments ... so far in 2023 (in chronological order).
+With the 2023 season in the books, we look back at the team's notable moments in 2023 (in chronological order).

 RELATED: Scenes from the 1-2 qualifying sweep at Daytona